 I was set to work with the petals, a bag of nuts and bolts, and a spanner.
 The result was a 1.8-meter diameter satellite dish.
 Massive by today's Sky and Freesat offerings.
 We sunk a metal pole in the garden concreted it in and along with a polar mount, a receiver, and LNB we were one of the first to have satellite TV.
 The polar mount had a linear actuator that would rotate the dish and point to different satellites.

 The client wanted to play music videos via Music Box, a channel that I think pre-dated MTV or was the European version.
-This was a large parabolic dish made from fiberglass with a copper coating.
+This was a large parabolic dish made from fibreglass with a copper coating.
 The focus point for the LNB was towards the bottom rather than in the center.
 It looked a bit odd as it stood almost vertical to aim the signal at the LNB.

 I remember not long after I passed my driving test being sent to Portree on Skye with the mission to install an intercom system in the local supermarket.
 Having the keys to the van and a tank of diesel gave me a new sense of freedom and we were now multitasking.
 I had a great day spent with a friend driving to Skye and installing the system.
 2 core wires to each till and then back to the main back office.

-This carried on and when dad went on holiday I spent a few days in the Kingsmills Hotel in Inverness.
+This carried on and when Dad went on holiday I spent a few days in the Kingsmills Hotel in Inverness.
 We had wired in a TV system to each room the week before.
 What was left to do was to add a new TV to each room.
 My job was to un-box, add a plug (TVs came without a plug), make a coax lead add batteries to the remote, and tune in over 60 TVs before carrying them to each room and testing.
 It was a great little job and I was a dab hand at manually tuning in the 4 channels by the time I finished.

 I did help out Dad with other jobs on and off after I graduated up till he retired a few years ago.
 It was good fun and he loved his job, he got to travel all over the highlands and islands and met so many interesting people.

 Looking back I am glad I had the opportunity to work with him.
 At the time I probably did not appreciate it enough having other plans for my working life.
-I realize now loving your job is something to aspire for.
+I realize now loving your job is something to aspire to.

 Anyway, Dad wrote a book about his experiences.
 It's full of pictures and stories of all the places he worked, so if you want to know more check out his book here.
 A massive fanfare goes off back in North Kessock every time a copy of his book is sold.